digbycampbell/blog/content/posts/day-1.md

   git remote add
   git push

-Overall this went quite smoothly - I was familiar with the content in advance and still enjoyed the material
+This segment went quite smoothly - I was familiar with the content in advance and still enjoyed the material

+**Track and Commit** A stage and commit is like preparing an envelope to be mailed.
+Placing objects into the envelope is 'staging' the items, and closing and dropping the envelope in the post is 'committing' the files.